 These are classic old school board games with essentially the same premise – a mad dash around the board to get all of your coloured pieces into the home base first and declare victory!
 They require little skill beyond counting places and so are good for all ages.
-Trouble is slightly more fun as it has a dome in the centre of the game board with a die inside that you get to press with a satisfying pop.
+Trouble is slightly more fun as it has a dome in the centre of the game board with dice inside that you get to press and roll with a satisfying pop.

-It’s a simple game of whodunnit and we’re big fans of this classic.
-Tip: spice up this murder-mystery game by dressing up in the character.
+Cluedo is a simple game of whodunnit and we’re big fans of this classic.
+Tip: spice up this murder-mystery game by dressing up in character.
 Guaranteed fun!

-Roll the dice and you’ll land on a spot that requires you to do a certain task – sculpting with clay, acting out a scene from a movie, humming a song… it’s super random and super fun (especially for competitive families).
+Roll the dice, and you’ll land on a spot that requires you to do a certain task – sculpting with clay, acting out a scene from a movie, humming a song… Cranium is super random and super fun (especially for competitive families).

 6. Ticket to Ride